zhucan/ansible-tools/iperf/README.md

 ## Execution:

 ```
- $ ansible-playbook -i ./hosts.example.ini perf.yml
+ $ ansible-playbook -i ./hosts.example.ini iperf.yml
 ```

-The results after the execution go into a _results_ directory.
+The results after the execution go into a /tmp/iperf directory.